nikoshet/rust-dms-cdc-operator/README.md

           Schema of database to validate against S3 files [default: public] --included-tables [<INCLUDED_TABLES>...]
-          List of tables to include for validatation against S3 files --excluded-tables [<EXCLUDED_TABLES>...]
+          List of tables to include for validatation against S3 files --included-extensions [<INCLUDED_EXTENSIONS>...]
+          List of extensions to include to the target DB --excluded-tables [<EXCLUDED_TABLES>...]
           List of tables to exclude for validatation against S3 files --mode <MODE>